phil-m-kopp/phil-m-kopp.github.io/docs/about.md

 ===+ "💼 Professional"

-    > I consider myself a **wholistic senior QA, Agile and Knowledge Manager/Coach** with backgrounds as **Fullstack Tech Lead** and in **E-Com, Mobility and Game Design**.
+    > I consider myself a **wholistic senior QA-, Agile- and Knowledge-Manager/Coach** with backgrounds as **Fullstack Tech Lead** and in **E-Com, Mobility and Games Development**.
 With **Structure, Ownership, transparent Democratic Leadership and Continuous Improvement** as driving values, I aim to tackle cross-cutting issues for **lasting Impact** at my clients proactively.

     **Resume** [:fontawesome-brands-linkedin: LinkedIn](https://www.linkedin.com/in/philipp-kopp-5b23a912a/)